 Sacks, Oliver.
 Hallucinations.
 New York: Alfred A. Knopf, 2012.
 Print.

-* see Roald Dahl’s hidden Snozzberry joke from “My uncle Oswald” and “Charlie and the chocolate factory”, he apparently uses snozzberry as a synonym for penis.
+* see Roald Dahl’s hidden Snozzberry joke from “My uncle Oswald” and “Charlie and the chocolate factory”, he apparently uses snozzberry as a euphemism for penis.